When to claim compensation for criminal injury | Winston Solicitors UK Skip to main content

 Many victims do not realise previous criminal convictions affect their entitlement to claim.
 It is important to speak to a Criminal Injuries Solicitor to work out when best to make a claim.
 For example if you were fined 9 months ago (providing you have paid the fine), your conviction will not prevent you from claiming, once it is spent.
 Fines usually are spent after 12 months, so after checking with a Solicitor, apply after the conviction is spent, otherwise not only is your claim rejected, you cannot at a later date reapply.
 It’s really unfair, but that’s how the current CICA scheme is drafted.
 CICA complaints can be made but they do have strict rules governing the scheme.

-Please speak to us, as I have been able to expedite such claims so that compensation is paid before the victim dies.
+Please speak to us, as we have been able to expedite such claims so that compensation is paid before the victim dies.
 Firstly this means the victim sees that compensation has been paid, and secondly it means the claim is not stopped, as the CICA do not need to pay compensation when the victim dies.

 Yes, and that’s not simply giving an initial statement, it’s communicating with them throughout the case.
-I see cases rejected by the CICA because the police say the victim was uncooperative.
+We see cases rejected by the CICA because the police say the victim was uncooperative.
 Sometimes the reason for not cooperating is very understandable, you don’t manage to speak to the police or you simply forget to call them back.
 Or you may even be scared of cooperating as it might have repercussions for you or your family.
 Whilst all those reasons are genuine, the CICA will simply reject your claim for non-cooperation.

 Sometimes victims of crime commit crimes themselves after submitting their claim.
 If that happens the CICA are likely to reject their claim.
 Examples include bringing a claim for injuries suffered in a robbery, but having their claim rejected due to a subsequent drink drive offence.
 Quite rightly you say but the two are not related, so why should the CICA reject the genuine claim, unfortunately they can and always do as it saves the compensation fund money.